Cornish Gems Bellyboard

 It is then hand screen printed with our exclusive Cornish Gems design.

 The footprints in the foreground disappear into a calm sea.
 Depicting the iconic St Michaels Mount silhouetted against an aqua skyline in navy ink this scene is a classic Cornish memory.

 This board has been exclusively designed by Cornish Gems as part of our ongoing sustainability programme.
-Cheap polystyrene boards are a huge issue with Environmental charities BeachCare and Surfers Against Sewage reporting the necessity of cleaning up thousands of these boards every year.
+Cheap polystyrene boards are a huge issue our oceans and coastlines.
+Environmental charities BeachCare and Surfers Against Sewage report the necessity of cleaning up thousands of these boards every year.
 When they break thousands of small beads or micro- plastics are released into the sea and harm our marine wildlife.

-We are emphasising the phrase, ‘leave only your footprints’ as a reminder to us all that we are responsible for the care and well being of Cornwalls natural environment.
+We are emphasising the phrase, ‘leave only your footprints’ as a reminder to us all that we are responsible for the care and well being of the natural environment in Cornwall.
 With this sustainable, locally made bellyboard you can still have a lot of fun surfing the waves year after year without creating plastic waste.